 Chicago Area Mensa Events

 The most publicly accessible event is our Monthly Gathering.
-Usually we have a guest lecturer and then people mingle and/or play games while munching on some snacks.
+Usually we have a guest speaker.
+People mingle and/or play games before and after the presentation.
 Beverages are also provided.
+After the presentation snacks are available.
+Often there is a game of the month where someone teaches that game to anyone who is interested.
 The atmosphere is very informal and guests are welcome.
-If you're interested in joining and just want to meet some Chicago area Mensans, come to one of the Monthly Gathering.
-If you’ve decided to join, the Mensa test is usually administered before the gathering.
-For more information about this event, click here.
+There is a small fee that includes both the beverages and snacks.
+If you're interested in joining and just want to meet some Chicago Area Mensa members, come to one of the Monthly Gatherings.
+If you’ve decided to join, the Mensa test is usually administered before the gathering at 5 PM.

 HalloweeM is the largest Chicago Area Mensa event.
-It is also the largest regional gathering (RG) in America with over 500 Mensans and family members in attendance.
-This spectacular, annual event occurs at the end of October, usually during the last weekend.
-Click on the HalloweeM! link to get more information about this annual gathering.
-The website reflects the lastest information available.
+It is also the largest regional gathering (RG) in America with over 500 Mensa members and their families in attendance.
+This spectacular, annual event occurs at the end of October, usually during the last weekend—this year Oct.
+26th–29th.
 The program offers something for everyone including children.
-Most people who attend become regular attendees because they have so much fun.
-If you want to be stimulated intellectually, if you like to dance, if you have a costume you'd like to wear, if you like to play games, if you like to learn, or, if you just want to have some fun, you should not miss HalloweeM.
-Even if you're more of an introvert or don't feel comfortable meeting new people in a crowd, volunteering will enable you to meet some of the nicest people.
+Most people who participate become regular attendees because they have so much fun.
+If you want to be stimulated intellectually, if you have a costume you'd like to wear, if you like to play games, if you like to learn, or, if you just want to have some fun, you should not miss HalloweeM.
 And check out the prior years' photographs to get an idea of what to expect.

 Games, games, and more games!

-In addition to the Chicago Area Mensa events, there are national SIGs that also organize events, outings, and trips.
-These are listed on the American Mensa calendar.
+National SIGs: In addition to the Chicago Area Mensa events, there are national SIGs that also organize events, outings, and trips.
+These are listed on the American Mensa SIGs.

 If you'd like more information about our events or our organization, contact the Membership Chair.
-If you've decided to join and need to get tested, please refer to the test page for dates, locations and contacts.
+If you've decided to join, many of the standardized tests used for entrance exams correlate to IQ and therefore qualify.
+If you need to get tested, please refer to the test page for dates, locations, and contact information.